Islamic State–Taliban conflict: 2023

-On 11 January, at least 20 people were killed in a suicide bombing outside of the Ministry of Foreign Affairs in Kabul according to Information Ministry official Ustad Fareedun.
+On 11 January at least 20 people were killed in a suicide bombing outside the Ministry of Foreign Affairs in Kabul according to Information Ministry official Ustad Fareedun.
 Responsibility for the attack was claimed by the Islamic State.

-On 27 February, the Taliban forces killed two Islamic State militants who they described as "key commanders".
+On 27 February the Taliban forces killed two Islamic State militants who they described as "key commanders".

 On 9 March, three people, including Mohammad Dawood Muzamil, the Taliban-appointed governor of Balkh Province, were killed by an explosion at his office.

 On 17 March, the Taliban killed several Islamic State-Khorasan Province insurgents and seized weapons and ammunition during raids on hideouts in Mazar-i-Sharif, Balkh Province.

-On 4 April, six Islamic State members were killed during a raid by the Taliban in Balkh Province.
+On 4 April six Islamic State members were killed during a raid by the Taliban in Balkh Province.

-In 2023, Taliban security forces killed the head of the ISIS cell responsible for the 2021 Kabul airport attack.
+In 2023 Taliban security forces killed the head of the ISIS cell responsible for the 2021 Kabul airport attack.

-On 6 June, ISIS–K released a statement claiming responsibility for a car bombing which killed the Taliban-appointed Deputy Governor of Badakhstan.
+On 6 June ISIS–K released a statement claiming responsibility for a car bombing which killed the Taliban-appointed Deputy Governor of Badakhstan.
 It was also reported that the Deputy Governor who was killed was in fact Badakhstan's acting Governor.

-On 8 June 2023, a bombing took place during a mourning service at a mosque in Fayzabad, Badakhshan Province, northern Afghanistan.
+On 8 June 2023 a bombing took place during a mourning service at a mosque in Fayzabad, Badakhshan Province, northern Afghanistan.
 At least 13 people were killed in the blast, while more than 30 more were injured.
 The deputy governor of the province, Nisar Ahmad Ahmadi, who was killed that week in a car bombing, was remembered during the memorial service.
 The bombing happened close to the Nabawi Mosque in Fayzabad, the province's capital.
 ISIS claimed responsibility for the attack, which was aimed at Taliban officials who were attending the service, and also claimed at least 20 senior Taliban officials were killed and 50 others were injured, a higher figure than what the Taliban reported.

-On June 22, 2023, ISIS magazine Khurasan Ghag released an issue titled "Shari'a Evaluation of Mullah Hibbatullah's Deceptive Words," which accused the Taliban of actually being "proxy fighters" of "unbeliever intelligence agencies" and also dubbed the Afghan Taliban's "Islamic System" government to not be in compliance with Sharia law.
+On 22 June 2023 ISIS magazine Khurasan Ghag released an issue titled "Shari'a Evaluation of Mullah Hibbatullah's Deceptive Words," which accused the Taliban of actually being "proxy fighters" of "unbeliever intelligence agencies" and also dubbed the Afghan Taliban's "Islamic System" government to not be in compliance with Sharia law.
 The magazine further accused Western powers of aiding the Taliban's return to power because they assumed that Ashraf Ghani's government would collapse and sought to maintain influence with a regime change, pointing out the Taliban's efforts to build relations with the United States and how the change in government did not end the nation's reliance on American dollars.

-On October 13, 2023, an Islamic State suicide bomber attacked a Shia mosque in Puli Khumri, killing seven and injuring fifteen.
+On 13 October 2023, an Islamic State suicide bomber attacked a Shia mosque in Puli Khumri, killing seven and injuring fifteen.